halfslicestudio/Free2D/README.md

 ###### Documentation
 ## Placing Objects
+Objects should only be created in the "Content Load" or "Start" methods.
+But should work in any other method
 ```
 new Object2D(Texture2D Texture, int RoomID);
 new Object2D(Texture2D Texture,Vector2 Position, Vector2 Rotation, Vector2 Scale, int RoomID);